FbF/Laravel-Jobs/README.md

 ## Features

-* Jobs index and detail functionality
+* Jobs index and detail page functionality with search
+* Ability to apply for a job and upload a CV
 * Jobs can be draft or approved
 * Jobs can be permanent or temporary and part time or full time
 * Flexible configurable way of having salaries associated with a job
 * They have a published date that you can set in the future for delayed/scheduled publishing
-* Job slugs can be automatically created from the job title
+* Job slugs are automatically created from the job title
 * Control meta description and keywords of job detail pages for SEO purposes
 * Uses soft deletes in case you need to retrieve old content
 * Configure the rendered views so you can use one in your app rather than the one in the package